 Mental Health Treatment for First Responders

 It is not hard to imagine how the responsibilities of first responders can take their toll on mental health.
 In addition to having to work in high-stress/high-stakes situations, first responders must do so regularly, often with little time to process one event before being called to another.
-Common reasons for first responders seeking mental health treatment include:
+Common reasons for first responders seeking outpatient mental health treatment include:

 - Depression: Depression is a common issue among first responders.
 Depression is characterized by persistently depressed mood and or loss of interest in relationships, activities, and social engagement.